Globe-Eater/Cedar_Tree_Classifier/README.md

 <li> Run Image_Slicer.c over the folder contraining Unclassified.
 This will create a new folder containing 160 by 160 slices of the images.<li>

 	./slice.out

 <li> Run Prediction.py to create black and white images of where Cedar Trees are as white and where they are not as black.
-This will
-output the images into a file named predictions. </li>
+This will output the images into a file named predictions. </li>

 	python prediction.py
 </ol>

+# Expected Results:

 # Custom Training:

 ### Input Data
 <ul>